-- Never connect a grounded power supply to the input jack. - Never connect the power supply that is being used with this unit to ANY other device or controller box. - Never exceed 15 VDC of well filtered dc input to the controller box power jack. - Never connect any tuner, meter, switch, or other device between the controller box and the loop antenna. - Always disconnect the antenna from this controller box during lightning storms and unplug the power supply.

-- Always ground the controller box to the station ground buss. - Never transmit with more than 150 watts through the controller box. - Always ground the shield of the feed line to a good earth ground for lightning and RF protection.
+- Never connect a grounded power supply to the input jack. - Never connect the power supply that is being used with this unit to ANY other device or controller box. - Never exceed 15 VDC of well filtered DC input to the controller box power jack. - Never connect any tuner, meter, switch, or other device between the controller box and the loop antenna. - Always disconnect the antenna from this controller box during lightning storms and unplug the power supply. - Always ground the controller box to the station ground buss. - Never transmit with more than 150 watts through the controller box. - Always ground the shield of the feed line to a good earth ground at the entrance of the building for lightning and RF protection.